operasoftware/devopera/src/articles/_posts/2014-06-10-css-will-change-property.md

 	transform: translate3d(0, 0, 0);

 Hardware-accelerating an operation results in the creation of what is known as a compositor layer that is uploaded to and composited by the GPU.
 However, force-hacking layer creation may not always be the solution to certain performance bottlenecks on a page.
-Layer creation techniques can boost page speed, but they come with a cost: they take up memory in system RAM and on the GPU (particularly limited on mobile devices) and having lots of them can have a bad impact (especially on mobile devices), so they must be used wisely and you need to make sure that hardware-accelerating your operation will really help the performance of your page, and that a performance bootleneck is not being caused by another operation on your page.
+Layer creation techniques can boost page speed, but they come with a cost: they take up memory in system RAM and on the GPU (particularly limited on mobile devices) and having lots of them can have a bad impact (especially on mobile devices), so they must be used wisely and you need to make sure that hardware-accelerating your operation will really help the performance of your page, and that a performance bottleneck is not being caused by another operation on your page.

 In order to avoid layer-creation hacks, a new CSS property has been introduced, that allows us to inform the browser ahead of time of what kinds of changes we are likely to make to an element, thus allowing it to optimize how it handles the element ahead of time, performing potentially-expensive work preparing for an operation such as an animation, for example, before the animation actually begins.
 This property is the new `will-change` property.